aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 concepts of the modeling language.
 While you are making your way through the chapter, we also encourage you to play with the models in the Alloy Analyzer; run them, explore the generated scenarios, and try making modifications and seeing their effects.
-The tool is [freely available for download](http://alloy.mit.edu).
+It is [freely available for download](http://alloy.mit.edu).

 ## Model of the Web